 If you’d like us to deposit your wage-loss payments and all other future payments into your bank account, you can sign up for direct deposit.
 To sign up online, you'll need to log on to your online services account or create an account if you don't already have one.

-To create your account, you’ll need your Customer Care number, which you’ll find at the top of most letters we send, and your Personal Access number, which we mailed to you when your claim was initiated.
+To create an online services account, you’ll need your Customer Care number, which you’ll find at the top of most letters we send, and your Personal Access number, which we mailed to you when your claim was initiated.
+To learn more about setting up your online services account, please watch this video.

 If you prefer, you can complete a request for deposit form and return it to us.